dravalico/wrapped_wappalyzer/README.md

 ## Prerequisites and usage

-wrapped_wappalyzer can be run in two different methods, i.e., by running `main.py` with Python or by using Docker.
+can be run in two different methods, i.e., by running `main.py` with Python or by using Docker.
-Either way, a single URL can be visited, and the technologies detected by Wappalyzer will be printed to `stdout` formatted as JSON.
+Either way, a single target (URL or domain) can be visited, and the technologies detected by Wappalyzer will be printed to `stdout` formatted as JSON.
+Additionally, it saves DNS information (A, AAAA, CNAME, NS and TXT) and if A record has NXDOMAIN status, the visit through Selenium is aborted.
+It also checks if the website is reachable using `curl`; it check the exit code and the http code and if there is an error or the http code is different from 2xx or 3xx, it saves data and quit.

 The entrypoint receives three parameters:

-1. `--url` the URL to contact, it is mandatory.
+1. `--target` the target to contact, it is mandatory.
 If only one domain is specified, `https://` will be added in front
 2. `--timeout` it is optional and, it is used to specify the maximum time to wait for the page to load, then the driver will be closed
-3. `--attempts` the maximum number of attempts to perform to contact a URL (optional)
+3. `--attempts` the maximum number of attempts to perform to contact the target (optional)

 ### Via Docker